Arranging doctoral education activities

 a) Title of the activity

 b) Dates of the activity (start and end date)

 d) Email addresses to the participating KI doctoral students (in Excel with each address in a separate cell)

 e) Name of the person responsible for the activity

 For a minor activity (less than 15 students, a duration of less than a half day and a cost of less than 5,000 SEK), a more simple evaluation may be used.
 The design of the evaluation should though be in agreement with the coordinator of the programme or the coordinator for doctoral education (depending on the source of financing).

-After finished activity and performed evaluation, an activity evaluation form is to be filled in by the person responsible for the activity.
+After finished activity and performed evaluation, a summarising activity evaluation report is to be written by the person responsible for the activity, using the form intended for this.
 The form is to be submitted to those who financed the activity.

 Arranging "kappa" writing seminars

 The aim of “kappa” writing seminars is to support doctoral students in getting started with writing a high quality thesis.

 These seminars are intended for doctoral students at KI and the same principles as for doctoral courses apply, regarding what the funds can be used for: